jfd16/Mariana/Mariana.AVM2/README.md

 classes), which allows for instance the use of C# `static` classes (which are internally `abstract` and `sealed`).

-### Loading exported classes
+### Importing classes

-For classes and module members to be visible to compiled ActionScript 3 code, they must be loaded into an application domain.
-They can be loaded into the system domain, where they will be visible to all compiled code, or into a non-system domain so that only code compiled in that domain can use them.
-Loading can be done in one of the following ways:
+For classes and module members to be visible to compiled ActionScript 3 code, they must be imported into an application domain.
+They can be imported into the system domain, where they will be visible to all compiled code, or into a non-system domain so that only code compiled in that domain can use them.
+Imported can be done in one of the following ways:

 * Using the `ApplicationDomain.loadNativeClass` and `ApplicationDomain.loadNativeModule` methods,
-to load classes and modules individually.
+to import classes and modules individually.
-* Using the `ApplicationDomain.loadNativeClassesFromAssembly`, which loads all the classes and modules from an assembly that have the appropriate attributes.
+* Using the `ApplicationDomain.loadNativeClassesFromAssembly`, which imports all the classes and modules from an assembly that have the appropriate attributes.

-Loading a class or module will automatically load any dependent classes (such as those used in member signatures) into the same application domain if they have the `AVM2ExportClass` attribute applied and have not been loaded yet.
+Importing a class or module will automatically import any dependent classes (such as those used in member signatures) into the same application domain if they have the `AVM2ExportClass` attribute applied and have not been imported yet.

 ### Restrictions on exported classes and members